jokob-sk/NetAlertX/front/plugins/README.md

 - 9 (nine) values need to be supplied, so every line needs to contain 8 pipe separators.
 Empty values are represented by `null`.
 - Don't render "headers" for these "columns".
 - Every scan result / event entry needs to be on a new line.
-- You can find which "columns" need to be present, and if the value is required or optional, below.
+- You can find which "columns" need to be present, and if the value is required or optional, in the "Column order and values" section.
 - The order of these "columns" can't be changed.

 #### Examples